-LONDON, UK (GlobalData), 5 May 2016 – Wind power installed capacity in China will more than treble from approximately 149 Gigawatts (GW) in 2015 to over 495 GW by 2030, representing a Compound Annual Growth Rate (CAGR) of 9%, according to research and consulting firm GlobalData.
+Let’s talk China wind power folks.
+First of all and back in 5 May 2016.
+China’s wind power installed capacity more than treble from approximately 149 Gigawatts (GW) in 2015.
+Yet folks predicted it to go over 495 GW by 2030.
+That’s representing a Compound Annual Growth Rate (CAGR) of 9%, according to research and consulting firm GlobalData.

-The company’s latest report* states that China has the highest wind power globally by far, accounting for a third of cumulative wind power capacity worldwide in 2015, followed by the US with 17% of the global share.
+The company’s report* stated China has the highest wind power globally.
+Consequently that’s true and still true today.
+Thereby accounting 1/3 of cumulative wind power capacity worldwide in 2015 alone.
+Then followed by the US.
+They have 17% of the global share.

-Aswani Srivatsava, GlobalData’s Analyst covering Power, says supportive government policies that include an attractive concessional program and the availability of low-cost financing from government banks are the main reasons for the success of the Chinese wind power market.
+Aswani Srivatsava, GlobalData’s Analyst covering Power, says supportive government policies are key.
+They therefore include an attractive concessional program.
+Then with the availability of low-cost financing from government banks.
+All are the main reasons for success of the Chinese wind power market.

-Despite China’s wind development achievements to date, the sector faces the key problem of its increasing inability to accommodate the rapid surge in the number of wind turbines in remote areas due to its underdeveloped electrical grid.
-The Chinese government announced that it will put new wind power projects approvals on hold in 2016 in its northern provinces such as Inner Mongolia, Jilin, Heilongjiang, Gansu, Ningxia and Xinjiang, as the country is faced with grid constraints such as wind power output, system load, power source structure, regulation capability, power transmission scale and operation methods.
+Despite China’s wind development achievements to date, the sector faces the key problems.
+Those of its increasing inability to accommodate the rapid surge in the number of wind turbines in remote areas due to its underdeveloped electrical grid.
+The Chinese government announced that it will put new wind power projects approvals on hold in 2016.
+That’s in its northern provinces such as Inner Mongolia, Jilin, Heilongjiang, Gansu, Ningxia and Xinjiang, as the country is faced with grid constraints such as wind power output, system load, power source structure, regulation capability, power transmission scale and operation methods.